 In today’s working world, more and more people perform jobs on a contract basis.
 This may leave many to wonder if there is such a thing as Georgia workers’ compensation for independent contractors.
 As a rule, independent contractors are not entitled to workers’ compensation benefits.
 Technically, independent contractors are self-employed; they are both employers and employees.
 However, Georgia laws that define independent contractors are complex, and often, even though someone may not be a regular W2-type employee, he or she still may be entitled to workers’ compensation benefits.

 If you are a contract worker in Atlanta and have been injured in the course of your job’s duties, contact Bader Scott Injury Lawyers, at (404) 888-8888.
-Our workers’ compensation attorneys will review your case at no cost to determine your eligibility.
+Our workers’ compensation attorneys in Atlanta will review your case at no cost to determine your eligibility.
 If you have been denied workers’ compensation for any reason, we can help, too.

 Factors that Determine Independent Contractor Status